Candid just raised prices to $3,499/year. Here's a smarter alternative at $47/month.

 - Engrant: Shows red flags before you apply

-- Candid FDO: You discover issues while applying
+- Candid: You often discover issues while applying

 Why Nonprofits Are Looking for Candid FDO Alternatives